Kotlin/KEEP/proposals/KEEP-0455-power-assert-explanation.md

 # Use Cases

-We're excited to share that everything you've read up to this point is ready for experimentation in Kotlin 2.4.0-Beta1!
-Some things may change before the official release, but if you want to try this new version of Power-Assert, all you need to do is add the new runtime library depenedency to your project.
+We're excited to share that everything you've read up to this point is ready for experimentation in the upcoming Kotlin 2.4.0-Beta1 release!
+Some things may change before the final 2.4.0 release, but if you want to try this new version of Power-Assert today, all you need to do is add the new runtime library dependency to your project.

 ```kotlin
 plugins {